openebs/mayastor-dependencies/README.md

-# mayastor-dependencies
+# CAS dependencies
-Common set of dependencies used by mayastor components.
+Common set of dependencies used by both control-plane and data-plane components.